GShuttleworth/Cisco-IOS-XE-config-to-Git/README.md

 Go to your remote Git repository and you should see your config uploaded.

 If you make changes to the switch config and re-run the Python script, you will see Git track the changes between the new config and the old config.
+Check the changes by viewing the most recent Git commit!

 ## Troubleshooting